emilbratt/OTGT/Datawarehouse/server/cip_info/applications/README.md

 * Lastly, within the class that is called, you need a public available method called run() because this is the method that is called by hard-code

+### example:
-* example app applications/lemon (we call this app for, you guessed it; lemon)
+* This is hypothetical code inside applications/lemon/Application.php (we call this app for, you guessed it; lemon)
 ```
 <?php
 // creating a mother class (optionally) with core functions for the app